Advertisement

 Plan

-the journey in advance - Some car rental companies provide maps, some will rent
+the journey in advance - Some car rental companies

-you a sat-nav system
+some will rent you a sat-nav system

 -